f-julie/f-julie/README.md

 ## Hi there 👋
 Hi, I'm Julie, a secretly passionate coder and software engineer.

-- 🌱 I graduated from BloomTech!
+- 🌱 I graduated from BloomTech (Bloom Institute of Technology)!

 - 📫 How to reach me: linkedin.com/in/julie-fiess